DevExpress-Examples/XAF_treelisteditor-how-to-enable-in-place-editing-in-the-winforms-tree-list-view-e443/Readme.md

 This example implements a custom View Controller ([TreeListInplaceEditViewController.cs](CS/EFCore/TreeListInplaceEF/TreeListInplaceEF.Win/Controllers/TreeListInplaceEditViewController.cs)).
 This controller gets access to the WinForms [TreeList](https://docs.devexpress.com/WindowsForms/2434/controls-and-libraries/tree-list) control and uses its API to make control data editable.

 > **Note**:
 > This example is not a complete solution.
-Thoroughly test, extend and modify its code to meet your business requirements.
+Thoroughly test, extend, and modify its code to meet your business requirements.

 Possible limitations and alternative solutions:  [Tree List Editors - How to edit data directly in the tree view (inplace / inline modifications)](https://supportcenter.devexpress.com/ticket/details/s30514/tree-list-editors-how-to-edit-data-directly-in-the-tree-view-inplace-inline-modifications).